jimlawton/h800/docs/prm/Honeywell-1800-PRM.md

 A third switch position (TRANSCRIBE) allows the processing of information punched in transcription mode, in which the information from each card read is transmitted to the main memory in 20 Honeywell 1800 words.
 The value of each of the 960 bits indicates the presence or absence of a punch in a specific punching position.
 Figure II-1 shows the correspondence between card format and memory format in both the alphanumeric and transcription modes.

-Each of the card readers has tow reading stations.
+Each of the card readers has two reading stations.
 The results of the two readings of each card are compared, and any discrepancy is noted.
 As the 80 columns of information are converted in the control, additional checking is done to insure correct conversion.

 One extra word is appended to each card record as it is sent to memory, indicating the status of the error indicators at the completion of the reading and conversion operation for that card.
 Thus, a standard card record is either 11 words (alphanumeric mode) or 21 words (transcription mode).
 When cards are read on-line, the control word is composed entirely of zero bits with the exception of bits 15 and 16, which are used to indicate: